abirusabil123/competitiveprogramming/CMake/README.md

 Ensure you have cmake installed on your system.
 On mac try<br/>
 brew install cmake<br/>

-On VSCode open this CMake folder directly or else the folder structure will be incorrect.<br/>
+On VSCodium open this CMake folder directly or else the folder structure will be incorrect.<br/>

 **Linux and Windows:**<br/>
 CMake: Run Without Debugging (Shift+F5) for build and run.<br/>